turkeydave/mobile_day_notes/README.md

 * mongolab - hosted mongodb db service (free dev)
 * stores two type of obj documents (users and notes)
-* mongoose - uses mongoose abstraction layer to define schema, provide some out of the box validation, and make persisting objects easy
+* mongoose - uses mongoose abstraction layer to define schema, provide some out of the box validation, and make persisting objects easy.
     I selfishly used this as an opportunity to learn it

 **client**